 - Discuss goal-oriented, proactive measures for the future.

-In essence, stay back, but don’t stay away.
-Learn to enjoy your child’s budding independence just as you enjoyed his first tentative steps.
+In essence, each stage requires that you find the age-appropriate balance between staying back, but not staying away.
+When done with thought and care, you’ll learn to enjoy your child’s budding independence just as you enjoyed those first tentative steps.